cwwg/cwwg/rfcs/0001-rfc-process.md

 # Basic example

+This document.

+# Motivation

+We need to define our RFC process so that we know how the other RFCs will be structured.

+# Detailed design

+RFCs are listed in the `rfcs/` directory and follow the same structure as this RFC.
+If they are on branch `main`, then they are considered to be **active**.
+If they are still in a PR, then they are not active yet.
+Discussion surrounding the RFC happens in **GitHub Discussions**.

-We want to create an RFC which defines a new documentation system.
+Here's a detailed example of the creation of an RFC that defines a new documentation system:

 1. We create a new branch: `rfc-documentation-system`.
 Either from a fork or on the monorepo itself.
 2. We run `cd rfcs && cp 0000-template.md 0000-documentation-system.md`.
 Note that the number of a new RFC is always 0000.